havelund/logfire/README.md

 # logfire

-LogFire is a Scala API (DSL) for rule-based programming, based on the Rete algorithm.
+LogFire is a Scala API (internal DSL) for rule-based programming, based on the Rete algorithm.
 It is specifically designed for monitoring event streams, for example emitted by a running program, also referred to as runtime verification.